 While there’s a decent number of ingredients you’ll need to make this shrimp with risotto recipe, they should all be easy to find at any supermarket.
 Here’s what you’ll need:

-- Large Shrimp – If possible, opt for ones that have been peeled and deveined to cut back on prep work.
+- Large Shrimp – Thaw shrimp if frozen and if possible, opt for shrimp that are peeled and deveined to cut back on prep work.

 - Substitutions: I used jumbo shrimp (21/25 count per pound), but you can use larger or smaller shrimp if desired.
 You will just need to scale the cooking time up or down, respectively.
 While you won’t cook them quite the same (pan-searing is better) and they won’t be quite as budget-friendly, you’re also welcome to use scallops.

 - Olive Oil – Just your normal cooking oil will do.